risicle/cpytraceafl/README.md

 [a fork](https://github.com/gperftools/gperftools/compare/master...risicle:ris-extras)
 of `gperftools` containing some additional `tcmalloc` hacks I've found useful.

-One problem with this of course is that much of cpython''s  memory is allocated using its own memory pool allocator, which is largely invisible to the `malloc` implementation.
+One problem with this of course is that much of cpython's  memory is allocated using its own memory pool allocator, which is largely invisible to the `malloc` implementation.
 So I've also got
 [a patch for cpython](https://gist.github.com/risicle/12c6f20518807699d816b8cb4389b840)